codio/site/source/legal/tmusage.html.markdown

 **3.** You shall notify Codio immediately of any improper, infringing, confusing or unauthorized use of Codio Marks of which you become aware.

-**4.** You shall not alter the appearance of any AC Mark or obscure such Mark in any way.
+**4.** You shall not alter the appearance of any Codio Mark or obscure such Mark in any way.
 Changing the color, font, or proportions of any Codio Mark is prohibited.

-**5.** Questions concerning proper use of the AC shall be directed to info@codio.com.
+**5.** Questions concerning proper use of Codio shall be directed to info@codio.com.